 - Medical Emergencies

 - Ambulance Operations

 - Clinical Rotations including:

 - Ambulance rotations with preceptor

 Tuition is $750 and includes all materials.
-Full course tuition is due no later that the first day of class.
+Full course tuition is due no later than the first day of class.
 This fee will only be refunded if the course fails to receive enough applicants.